Rungutan/rungutan-cli/README.md

 ## What is Rungutan?

-[Rungutan](https://rungutan.com) is the first Load Testing Tool!
-100% serverless, API driven & accessible for all tech professionals.
+[Rungutan](https://rungutan.com) is the first API Load Testing SaaS platform worldwide, 100% Serverless, which  helps you simulate workflows to emulate user experience, so it's easier to design workflow oriented strategies.

-As an evolved creature, Rungutan has extensive Load-Testing abilities, gained by experience, in order to survive in a fast-paced environment.
-Load Testing is its first language, so you will get along very well.

 ## Why use the CLI?